 Clothing is sometimes the source of contact dermatitis, an allergic reaction.
 Dyes, resins and formaldehyde used in processing fabrics as likely sources of reactions, and note that synthetic fibers and wool can act as irritants.
 Thus, organic cotton clothing, made without these potential allergens and irritants, may feel better to the skin.

 This natural plant based version feels like other types of rayon that were originally marketed as "artificial silk".
 Beechtree Modal is soft, smooth and breathes well.
 Its texture is similar to that of cotton or silk.
-It is cool to the touch and very absorbent.
+It is cool to the touch and very wicking.

 One of the advantages of modal is its resistance to shrinkage.
 Modal is also less likely to fade or to form pills as a result of friction.
 Its smoothness also makes hard water deposits less likely to adhere to the surface, so the fabric stays soft through repeated washings.